BrianMKauf/AngularLearning/README.md

 However, if we run all of the tests, we will see we have broken another test, (`should render title in a h1 tag`).
 Update this test as well to make it pass.

+Congratulations!!
+You have successfully updated the unit tests!
+These tests typically test functionality of a specific component within Angular.
+Angular also uses end to end (E2E) tests that validate, you guessed it, end to end functionality!
+Since this is a simple app, your E2E test is not much different then the unit test.
+However, it does startup and instance of the app and validate some text!
+Run the E2E tests through the npm plugin and see what happens.
+The E2E test should fail as the text you changed is no longer what the test is expecting.
+In a TDD shop, you normally would first, "update" an E2E test to fail with the new output or functionality you would like.
+Then, you would update the unit tests with the functionality you would like.
+Once you have a unit test that is failing for your updated functionality, you would go into the code (i.e. app.component.ts or app.component.html) and update the file to pass the unit test.
+Once the unit test passes you then want to have the E2E test pass.
+Then repeat the whole process over again with new functionality!

 Finally, if you want to change the style of the text, open the `app.component.css` file and add the following stype: